zhejianglab/PrestoZL/prestouserinstall.md

-## 2. For Pre PRESTO user(Not Tested)
+## 2. For PRESTO user
-Because PrestoZL only include the cuda toolkit, all others are the same with PRESTO.
-If you have PRESTO(v4.0 preferred) running environment in your machine, all the environment dependencies are ready expect the CUDA toolkit.
+Because PrestoZL only add the cuda toolkit, all others are the same with PRESTO.
+If you have PRESTO(v4.0 preferred) running environment in your machine, you only need to install the CUDA toolkit and do some setting.

 **Attention：The PRESTO environment on your machine may not be compatible with PrestoZL**.